 Connecting Teachers, Students and Watersheds

-South Sound GREEN has over 25 years experience providing watershed education for Thurston County teachers and students.
+South Sound GREEN has nearly 30 years experience providing watershed education for Thurston County teachers and students.
 South Sound GREEN is cooperatively sponsored by Thurston Conservation District, Thurston County, the Cities of Olympia, Tumwater, and Lacey, and Trout Unlimited.
 Additional program funding is provided through grants from various entities.
 South Sound GREEN also partners with the Nisqually River Education Project (NREP) and the Chehalis Basin Education Consortium (CBEC) in the delivery of annual programs, such as the GREEN Congress, Summer Institute for Teachers, and other student and teacher development opportunities.

 Providing Opportunities for Stewardship

 Students conduct stream investigations that include water quality monitoring, benthic macroinvertebrate sampling and action projects.
 Students chosen as delegates take their findings to the annual student GREEN Congress.
 South Sound GREEN also provides numerous training opportunities for teachers participating in the GREEN program.
 Nearshore education is an important part of watershed education through the South Sound GREEN program.
 Students experience nearshore-marine creatures up close at local South Puget Sound shorelines and learn about the food web and habitat that sustains the species of this ecosystem.
 They also learn about how human actions can impact water quality and local industries such as shellfish harvesting.

 South Sound GREEN is funded through the Interlocal Agreement and The Conservation Connection.

 For more information about South Sound GREEN, please contact: